 - You’ll learn how to guide a client through a conversation where they remember, and reconnect with their family and community (both alive and dead), and gain access to a deeper feeling of belonging, love, and clarity, as well as wisdom to address some of their current struggles.

-- Dr Lorraine Hedtke will join us to teach a live class about her pioneering “re-membering conversations” work.
+- Dr Lorraine Hedtke, author of Re-membering Lives, will join us to teach a live class about her pioneering “re-membering conversations” work.

 Module 9 – Grieving in Families And Communities

 - You’ll learn why trying to “grieve in private” can make grieving even more difficult for your clients.
 Coming from a collective and relational paradigm of grief, we’ll teach you how to help your client to better understand and manage the way that their most important relationships are changed by loss and grief so that they can stay connected and even deepen their most important relationships.

-- Dr Harriet Lerner, Author of The Dance of Anger and Marriage Rules will teach us about managing our most important relationships – our relationships with our partners, family and friends.
+- Dr Harriet Lerner, Author of The Dance of Anger will teach us about managing our most important relationships – our relationships with our partners, family and friends.

 Module 10 – Issues That Can Complicate Grief